argoproj-labs/hera/hep/proposals/0001-decorators.md

     user: str

 @wt.entrypoint  # Sets hello_world as the default entrypoint for the workflow template, it is an error to set entrypoint on multiple functions
-@wt.script  # Adds a new script template to the workflow template called hello_world def hello_world(my_input: MyInput) -> hio.Output:  # A subclass of hio.Output must be used for the output of the function
+@wt.script  # Adds a new script template to the workflow template called hello_world.
+This will enforce use of the script runner. def hello_world(my_input: MyInput) -> hio.Output:  # A subclass of hio.Output must be used for the output of the function
     output = hio.Output()
     output.result = f"Hello Hera User: {my_input.user}!"